The history of the land on which Hebble Wharf now stands is intrinsically linked to the history of the waterways that it served.

 Wakefield Old Wharf, at the end of the Old Cut, was where the Aire & Calder Navigation company established its headquarters in a building that can still be seen today in the business centre known as Navigation Yard.

-The process of unloading cargo from one barge and loading it onto another took place at Wakefield Wharf on the River Calder, alongside the Navigation Warehouse.
+…The process of unloading cargo from one barge and loading it onto another took place at Wakefield Wharf on the River Calder, alongside the Navigation Warehouse.
 This was the impressive headquarters of the Calder & Hebble Navigation Company, built four storeys high with a loading dock in the centre.
-The Navigation Warehouse has recently been substantially restored and can be seen here alongside Hebble Wharf.
+The Navigation Warehouse has been substantially restored and stands alongside Hebble Wharf.

 In the images below, we see the Aire & Calder warehouse at the entrance to Wakefield Flood Lock, alongside a picture taken at the same location today.